kendarorg/HttpAnsweringMachine/docs/generated/automatictestcalendar.md

 * Stop the application and restart!
 * Delete the script and re-upload Sample.json
-* Stop the "fa" application
+* Stop the "fe" application
-* Stop the "gateway" application
+* Stop the "be" application
 * Select all the calls to path /int/be.sample.test with the filter and set them as "Stimulated"

 <img src="../images/remove_wwwsamplebe.gif" width="300"/>

-* Select all the calls to path /int/gateway.sample.test with the filter and set them as "Stimulated"
+* Select all the calls to path /int/gateway.sample.test with the filter and set them as "Stimulator"

 <img src="../images/remove_wwwsamplegateway.gif" width="300"/>